Meryl Streep And Tracey Ullman Join Broken Social Scene Onstage

 Canadian indie-rock veterans Broken Social Scene were joined onstage by a pair of entertainment legends during a recent performance in New York City.
-As Pitchfork reports, the incident took place during the band’s performance at Webster Hall on Sunday night, when Meryl Streep and Tracey Ullman joined in for the penultimate song of the set.
+As Pitchfork reports, actors Meryl Streep and Tracey Ullman appeared onstage during the band’s performance at Webster Hall on Sunday, 16th October, joining in for the set list’s penultimate song.

-According to footage of the event, Broken Social Scene frontman Kevin Drew introduced Ullman to the crowd, recruiting her to aid in a performance of ‘Anthems For A Seventeen Year-Old Girl’.
-Streep had been side of stage for most of the show, joining the song at the mid-way point with her appearance drawing widespread applause.
+Footage of the event shows Broken Social Scene front person Kevin Drew introducing Ullman to the crowd before a performance of ‘Anthems For A Seventeen Year-Old Girl’ from 2002’s You Forgot It in People.
+Streep joined Ullman onstage midway through the song, igniting widespread applause from the audience.

 Further Reading